jekyll/jekyll/docs/_docs/continuous-integration/travis-ci.md

   - NOKOGIRI_USE_SYSTEM_LIBRARIES=true # speeds up installation of html-proofer

 sudo: false # route your build to the container-based infrastructure for a faster build

+exclude: [vendor] # prevent jekyll from reading gems on Travis servers
 ```

 Ok, now for an explanation of each line: